PyconUK/2017.pyconuk.org/pages/index.md

 ## Information for Attendees

-You can review your talk details and the events and meals you've signed up for at [your profile](https://hq.pyconuk.org/).
+You can review your ticket details and the events and meals you've signed up for at [your profile](https://hq.pyconuk.org/).
 You'll need to sign in using the email address with which you booked your ticket.